serverless/serverless/docs/providers/aws/events/streams.md

 ## Setting filter patterns

 This configuration allows customers to filter event before lambda invocation.
-It accepts up to 5 filter criterion by default and up to 10 with quota extension.
+It accepts up to 5 filter patterns by default and up to 10 with quota extension.
 If one event matches at least 1 pattern, lambda will process it.

 For more details and examples of filter patterns, please see the [AWS event filtering documentation](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventfiltering.html)